lukevance/prodevlone/README.md

+# A site about Luke

+Just some info about me, no biggie.

-This project is built with gatsby.js, and there's not much else here yet.
+This project is built with gatsby.js.

-More info coming!